Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 We differentiate between 2 types of nodes: *enqueuer nodes* (represented as the rectangular boxes at the bottom of @modified-ltqueue-tree) and normal *tree nodes* (represented as the circular boxes in @modified-ltqueue-tree).

 Each enqueuer node corresponds to an enqueuer.
 Each time the local SPSC is enqueued with a value, the enqueuer timestamps the value using a distributed counter shared by all enqueuers.
-An enqueuer node stores the SPSC local to the corresponding enqueuer and a `min-timestamp` value which is the minimum timestamp inside the local SPSC.
+An enqueuer node stores the SPSC local to the corresponding enqueuer and a `min_timestamp` value which is the minimum timestamp inside the local SPSC.

 Each tree node stores the rank of an enqueuer process.
 This rank corresponds to the enqueuer node with the minimum timestamp among the node's children's ranks.
 The tree node that's attached to an enqueuer node is called a *leaf node*, otherwise, it's called an *internal node*.

-Note that if a local SPSC is empty, the `min-timestamp` variable of the corresponding enqueuer node is set to `MAX` and the corresponding leaf node's rank is set to a `DUMMY` rank.
+Note that if a local SPSC is empty, the `min_timestamp` variable of the corresponding enqueuer node is set to `MAX` and the corresponding leaf node's rank is set to a `DUMMY` rank.

 #place(
   center + top,